awesto/django-shop/docs/products.rst

   snippets/products.py for this approach.

-The core Product model should not know anything about these extensions.
+The core Product model should not need to know anything about these extensions.
 Django ORM will take care of reverse accessors to these extensions.